USD 259 raises $25k through “Closing the Homework Gap One Tribe at a Time” initiative helping students gain sufficient internet for online classes

 WICHITA, Kan.
-(KSNW) – Many USD 259 students working remotely this year, but some families have found it challenging to maintain the internet bandwidth for six and a half hours for their students at home.
+(KSNW) – Students across USD 259 are working remotely this year, but some families have found it challenging to maintain the internet bandwidth for six and a half hours for their students at home.
 The administration has launched an initiative to help these students close the homework gap.

+“Our kids were going to have a deficiency with the internet, and having adequate bandwidth to be able to be online for six-and-one-half hours to do the instruction.
+So we looked at different ways of how we could partner with community members,” said Terrell Davis, Executive Director of Public Affairs and Special Projects USD 259.

 To aid this need, USD 259 is has asked community organizations like churches, businesses, and individuals to sponsor students.
 The district says that just $120 dollars could provide a student with sufficient internet for 12 months.